mahinigam/customer_purchase_analysis/README.md

 - **Feature Engineering**: Creates new features such as spend per unit, total spend, encoded categorical variables, date-based features, add-on usage, and more to enrich the dataset for analysis and modeling.
 - **EDA**: Provides insights into customer behavior, spending patterns, loyalty, and sales trends through visualizations and descriptive statistics.
 - **Predictive Modeling**: Uses regression to predict purchase amounts and uncover key drivers of customer spending.
-- **Visualization Export**: Aggregates and exports data for business intelligence and visualization tools.
+- **Visualization Export**: Aggregates and exports data for business intelligence tools like Tableau and Power BI.

----

-## **Next Steps**
-- Use the exported data for Tableau or other visualization tools.
-- Extend the regression model with additional features or algorithms.
-- Explore clustering or segmentation for customer profiling.
+- **Power BI Dashboard**: Professional, interactive dashboard visualizing KPIs and trends with dynamic filters.

 ---